Skip to content

 data mapper canvas

-7. Click + on Import Input Schema.
-Then, click Import from JSON.
-Copy the following sample content of the request message sent to the API resource and click Save.
+7. Copy the following sample request message sent to the API resource, paste it into the editor, and click Save.

 "dob": "1990-03-19",